LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

    - If you get garbage characters at the test page then PHP and your php5-ssh2 library may not fit together.
 Try recompiling the library and libssh2.

+     This combination was tested successfully: libssh2 0.13 with php5-ssh2 0.10

    - Check /var/log/auth.log or the equivalent on your system This file contains messages about all logins.
 If the ssh login failed then you will find a description about the reason here.